 Investing in the stock market is usually alluring for those trying to grow their money.
 But there are many things to consider before jumping in — chief among them stockbroker commissions.
 Stockbrokers often charge commissions and other fees for the use of their services, and these brokerage fees can vary widely.

-Before delving into how much stockbrokers typically charge for their services, it’s worth understanding the role they play in an individual’s investment strategy.
+Investors must pay attention to average brokerage fees when making investment decisions; finding the right broker can play a significant role in long-term financial outcomes.
+Before delving into how much stockbrokers typically charge for their services, it’s worth understanding their role in an individual’s investment strategy.

 What Does a Stockbroker Do?

 A stockbroker, or investment broker, is an individual or firm that charges a fee or commission to buy or sell stocks and other securities on behalf of their clients.
 Using a stockbroker is relatively common for people looking to invest in the market.

 Buying stocks isn’t like making other purchases because the channels through which stocks are bought and sold are fairly controlled.
 While an individual buying a computer could choose to purchase directly from a manufacturer, a store, or a friend, the channels for buying stocks are much more limited.
 Generally, purchases of stock are required to flow through a stockbroker.

 A stockbroker has a license that allows them to trade registered securities, meaning the ability to buy and sell stocks on behalf of clients.
 But merely acting as an agent for buying and selling stocks doesn’t capture the full extent of what some brokers do.
 Many brokers offer additional services to clients, like money management and estate planning.